meteor-space/base/README.md

     Future: 'Future'

   configure: ->

-    expect(@email).to.be.defined
     expect(@email).to.equal Package['email'].Email

-    expect(@process).to.be.defined
     expect(@process).to.equal process

-    expect(@Future).to.be.defined
     expect(@Future).to.equal Npm.require 'fibers/future'
 ```

 ## Further Examples
 You can look at the tests of this package to see all features that the
 Space architecture provides for you.

-## Dependency Injection
-Space uses the *dependance* package for the dependency injection.
-For details of how to declare mappings [read the documentation](http://codeadventure.github.io/meteor-dependance)

 ## Install
 `meteor add space:base`